sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - will start coding today on my story.
 * Blocker - No blocker as of now.

+#### Prateek
+* What I did yesterday - Started learning about Phaser JS
+* What I will do today - Code
+* Blocker - No blocker